 Converting Algebraic Circuits to R1CS (Rank One Constraint System)

-The goal of this article is to explain how to turn a set of polynomial constraints into rank one constraint system (r1cs).
+This article is explains how to turn a set of arithmetic constraints into Rank One Constraint System (R1CS).

 Prerequisites

-• We assume the reader understands the significance of using polynomials to represent a computation
+• We assume the reader understands how to use arithmetic circuits (zk circuits) to represent the validity of a computation.

 By convention, the first element is always 1 to make some calculations easier, which we will demonstrate later.

-that we claim to know the solution for, then that must mean we know x, y, and out.
-Because rank one constraint systems require exactly one multiplication per constraint, the polynomial above must be rewritten as
+that we claim to know the solution for, then that must mean we know $x$, $y$, and $z$.
+Because Rank One Constraint Systems require exactly one multiplication per constraint, the polynomial above constraints must be written as

-A witness means we don’t just know x, y, and out, we must know every intermediate variable in this expanded form.
+A witness means we don’t just know $x$, $y$, and $z$, we must know every intermediate variable in this expanded form.
 Specifically, our witness is a vector:

 For example,